elloo/p1xt-studies/README.md

-# studies
-Code snippets from my studies
+# Learning exercises from my studies